eitansuez/ms-expression/README.md

 The beauty of feign shines here in that both implementations of ProjectClient (ProjectService and the Feign client) implement the same interface.
 So the service clients (AllocationService in this case) are none the wiser.

-Services find each other via a Eureka discovery server.
+Services find each other via a Eureka service discovery.

-There's a slight difference in how Spring MVC endpoints for a service are exposed:  the root url is preferred if the service is deployed in a stand-alone way.
-If however the running process contains more than a single microservice, then each service's endpoints are namespaced.  i.e. the base url/path to the controller endpoints for the project service becomes `/projects`.

 ### Scenario #1:  Monolith